-Source: Exhibition: A brief history of the future
+Source: Exhibition: A brief history of the future Impact Level: Future of Civilisation

-SP 3 From design inspired by nature towards nature inspired by design
+From design inspired by nature towards nature inspired by design

-Designer and architect Neri Oxman is leading the search for ways in which digital fabrication technologies can interact with the biological world.
+Designer and architect Neri Oxman (MIT Media Lab) is leading the search for ways in which digital fabrication technologies can interact with the biological world.
 Working at the intersection of computational design, additive manufacturing, materials engineering and synthetic biology, her lab is pioneering a new age of symbiosis between microorganisms, our bodies, our products and even our buildings.